DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 DreamHost Shared and DreamPress Hosting Heavyweight Theme Results

 If you want to use one of the more feature-rich themes available for WordPress, then the best-selling Avada is a great option.
-So to give you an idea of the loading times you could expect if you choose a multipurpose theme and host your website with DreamHost, here are the results from our tests of the sites using Avada.
+So, to give you an idea of the loading times you might expect if you choose a multipurpose theme and host your website with DreamHost, here are the results from our tests of the sites using Avada.

 For these tests, the Avada theme Agency demo was imported into the WordPress websites.
-Then the homepages of those sites were monitored in Pingdom, with the loading times recorded every 30 minutes.
-After 7 days of monitoring, the average loading time of the site hosted on the shared plan from DreamHost was 4.3 seconds.
+Then, the homepages of those sites were monitored in Pingdom, with the loading times recorded every 30 minutes.
+After seven days of monitoring, the average loading time of the site hosted on the shared plan from DreamHost was 4.3 seconds.

-For the website using the Avada theme hosted on the DreamPress managed WordPress hosting plan, the average loading time after 7 days of testing was 1.89 seconds.
+For the website using the Avada theme hosted on the DreamPress managed WordPress hosting plan, the average loading time after seven days of testing was 1.89 seconds.

 Again, like the loading times of the sites using the lightweight Twenty Nineteen theme, there was a big difference between the speed of the sites using the heavyweight Avada theme hosted on the shared hosting and DreamPress plans.

 For context, the sites from our SiteGround shared hosting plans comparison, using the Avada theme, were much faster (1.59 seconds) than the sites hosted on the DreamHost shared plan (4.3 seconds).